 No matter how well-organized you are, chances are that you have probably found yourself binge-watching TV, scrolling through Facebook, or online shopping when you should have been spending time on work or school-related projects.

-Co-Founder of Instagram, Kevin Systrom, says that he beats procrastination by committing himself to doing five minutes of whatever he is putting off.
+Co-Founder of Instagram, Kevin Systrom, says that he uses a time management trick by committing himself to doing five minutes of whatever he is putting off.

 Systrom’s five minute anti-procrastination hack activates the “Zeigarnik Effect”, in which it's much harder to get unfinished tasks out of your brain than completed ones.
 So the next time you’re struggling to start a task, commit to just five minutes of work, and it’s more than likely that you'll end up finishing what you've started.